mantidproject/mantid/docs/source/release/v3.14.0/direct_inelastic.rst

 Improved
 ########

+- The ``directtools`` plotting and utility module has been updated:

+  - Added a new function :func:`directtools.plotDOS` to support plotting the density-of-states
-- The ``directtools`` plotting and utility module has been updated with improved automatic E ranges, cut labels and other visuals.
-All functions now should also be applicable to non-ILL data as well.
+  - Improved the automatic E ranges, cut labels and other visuals
+  - All functions should be applicable to non-ILL data

 Instrument definitions
 ----------------------